jnozzi/cocoadev.com/markdown/JavaBlows.md

 ----
 Boy, I never thought that when I made the comment Java blows, way back when, that it would be turned into this.

 *I was the one who joined the two words together.
 It's an interesting experiment to see how a wiki can work from such a simple thing.
-See http://c2.com/cgi/wiki?General/PromptingStatement --General/StevenNewton *
+See http://c2.com/cgi/wiki?PromptingStatement --StevenNewton *

 ----

 I find it easy to think in terms of tradeoff curves - you can trade performance for flexibility, speed for memory, etc. Just a case of visualizing that curve and working out where you want to be on it.
 These days I don't really mind trading performance because computers today are so damn fast and because I don't really need the performance.
 If I were to start writing games then I would probably be more inclined to write more code if it made things smoother.
-There are lots of dimensions other than performance and succinctness to these curves, like portability, maintainability, readability, etc. -- General/MikeAmy
+There are lots of dimensions other than performance and succinctness to these curves, like portability, maintainability, readability, etc. -- MikeAmy

 ----

 *Even the best tool cannot compensate for an inept user.
-Even if all they have to do is push a button, chances are they'll figure out a way to push it counter-productively.* � General/BrentGulanowski
+Even if all they have to do is push a button, chances are they'll figure out a way to push it counter-productively.* � BrentGulanowski